colmdoyle/colmdoyle.github.io/content/posts/2022/05/2022-05-03---answer-every-inmail..md

 Not an opportunity for a new role though - they're an opportunity for some market research.

-The reality right now is that it’s a candidate market, and recruiters have targets to hit, so they’re usually willing to get into a conversation, and you should use that, even if you’re not looking because you should always try to keep up to date on the state of your industry, so you know (with data) if your current job is as ideal as you may or may not think it is.
+The reality right now is that it’s a candidate's market, and recruiters have targets to hit, so they’re usually willing to get into a conversation, and you should use that, even if you’re not looking because you should always try to keep up to date on the state of your industry, so you know (with data) if your current job is as ideal as you may or may not think it is.

 That's why I respond to every recruiter InMail I get, even if I'm not in the least bit interested in a job with their company/client.
 So what do I say to all these recruiters?
 Well, I find that three questions is usually enough to get what you need.